Last Updated on June 1, 2021 by queenie mak

 Highest point: High West Peak Hong Kong

-At 494 meters, it is the highest point of High West hiking trail.
+At 494 meters, it is the highest point of the High West trail.
 There is a signpost that tells you the current day (newly built in 2019), a triangulation station and two aerial maps indicating all the major areas and highlights of the western side of HK Island.

 And this is one of the best spots to watch the sunset in Hong Kong.
-It is worth the short trek to the summit and watch the sunset in the distance.
+It is worth the short trek to the summit and to watch the sunset in the distance.

 Beyond Mount High West Viewing Point

 Every time I climb the High West trail, I always see people climbing over the rope barriers beyond the triangulation station at the summit.

 You can see more of the western end of Hong Kong Island but you are entering dangerous territories.
 I’m not a pro at hiking and I am rather clumsy, so I don’t dare hiking a path beyond a rope barrier.
 It is a dirt path slowly descending down the mountain.